-URKEY'S main aim in her foreign policy is the preservation of her independence and territorial integrity, and it is in the collective maintenance of peace that she finds the best guarantee for the prosperity and happiness of her people.
+URKEY'S main aim in her foreign policy is the preservation of her independence and territorial integrity.
+It is in the maintenance of peace that she finds the best guarantee for the prosperity and happiness of her people.

 She has no territorial or any other designs on her neighbors.
 Since the foundation of the Republic she has constantly cultivated the friendship of all the countries touching her boundaries.
-With the great majority of them like Greece, Iraq, Yugoslavia, Italy and Pakistan, she has succeeded in basing her relations on firm and sound principles of cooperation and understanding.
+With the great majority of them like Greece, Iraq, and Iran, she has succeeded in basing her relations on firm and sound principles of cooperation and understanding.
 Provided that her territorial integrity and her independence are respected, Turkey is always ready to respond to any desire of good neighborliness on the part of any of her neighbors.
-Turkey is also a valuable member of the North Atlantic Treaty Organization.
+Turkey is also taking part in the military planning of the North Atlantic Treaty Organization with respect to the defense of the Mediterranean.